Contributed By Anjarwalla & Khanna

 There are no laws that deal with foreign investment specifically.
-However, Kenya does have an Investment Promotion Authority.
-An investor who has a minimum investment of USD100,000 qualifies to apply for an investment certificate from the Investment Promotion Authority.
+However, Kenya does have the Kenya Investment Authority, established under the Investment Promotion Act, 2004.
+An investor who has a minimum investment of USD100,000 qualifies to apply for an investment certificate from the Kenya Investment Authority.
 Registration assists with the procurement of other applicable licences.

 There has been no formal exchange control regime in force in Kenya since the repeal of the Exchange Control Act in 1995.
 However, certain limited conditions and procedural requirements that apply in connection with the repatriation of foreign currency from Kenya should be noted.

-There are no restrictions under law on a project company maintaining an offshore currency account.
+There are no restrictions under Kenyan law on a project company maintaining an offshore currency account.

-Please see 2.1 Assets Typically Available as Collateral to Lenders.
+Please see 2.1 Assets Available as Collateral to Lenders.

-In general, natural resources are owned by the Government of Kenya and held in trust on behalf of all Kenyans, whether situated on public or private land, according to the Constitution of Kenya, 2010.
+In general, natural resources are owned by the GOK and held in trust on behalf of all Kenyans, whether situated on public or private land, according to the Constitution of Kenya, 2010.
 Any person wishing to deal with natural resources requires a licence.